bishan-batel/slimemold/README.md

 A gpu-accelerated (with the use of openGL compute shaders) way to simulate slime molds.

+This project also includes my own implementation of raw OpenGL 4 bindings as an attempt to learn more about how to work with low level OpenGL.

 Simulation details inspired by [this blogpost](https://cargocollective.com/sagejenson/physarum)

 ## Screenshots